aslak3/cpu/README.md

 * Testbench for the controller
 * Add more instructions!
   - Relative addressing on loads and stores with the PC
-  - Multiply and divide?
+  - (Better) multiply and divide?
   - Barrel shifter?
   - Restricting ALU ops to byte wide values might be useful
   - ....
 * Better status bits: not currently settable via an opcode, nor are they changed on anything other then an ALU instruction
   * This unfortuantely includes the LOADRD and STORED opcodes, which is confusing and wrong
-* Overflow on signed arithmatic is not yet implemented
+* It should be possible to do a build without multiply support, as very small FPGAs will not have sufficent resources

 # Top level RTL diagram (OUT OF DATE)